 In 1934 Tess became the Head of the Physics Dept., King’s College of Household and Social Science, later the Queen Elizabeth College, Kensington.
-A university lecturer, she visited Portugal in September 1933, September 1934, and September 1936, her address then 3 Oakwood Court, London W14 – perhaps a regular holiday trip?.
-In the 1939 census she is listed as a university lecturer, (and serving with the LCC Ambulance Service), single, living in family home in Kensington, sister Una a bookseller, BSc., (the founder of the bookshop) and sister Carmen, a film art director.
+Here she will have known Hélène Reynard, (Table 14), Warden of the College.
+A university lecturer, Tess visited Portugal in September 1933, September 1934, and September 1936, her address then 3 Oakwood Court, London W14 – perhaps a regular holiday trip?.
+In the 1939 census she is listed as a university lecturer, (and serving with the LCC Ambulance Service), single, living in the family home in Kensington, with sister Una a bookseller, BSc., the founder of the bookshop – pictured, a similar likeness and sister Carmen, a film art director.

 Tess reported however that “In 1939 came the orders from the office “Pack up all essential equipment at once and moving vans will call to transport all the packing cases to Cardiff University.
 Details will follow”.

 In 1939 the school migrated to Cardiff, then after the “Phoney War” it was planned to return to London, but that was changed when an air-raid warning sounded during a College Council meeting in September 1940.
 The school moved to Leicester for the rest of the War, returning in October 1946 to London.
 The London building sustained major damage on 19th February 1944.
 In the 1950s the school was renamed Queen Elizabeth College, Kensington, and the college started offering the full B.Sc. course offered by the University of London.
 Tess remained at the College until retirement in 1963(?).
 The photograph is circa1964, so most probably in 1963 her retirement year.